weiweiwei33/weiweihsu.github.io/_posts/blog/2019-02-20-becoming-courageous-together.md

 Thank you Christina Liu, Tomo Kihara, and William Felker for giving thoughtful feedback and comments.
 <br><br>
-Extra special thanks to my parents, John Bielenberg, Marc O'Brien, Christina Liu, Bill Chien, and Damon Lam for being supportive of this project.
+Extra special thanks to my parents, John Bielenberg, Marc O'Brien, Christina Liu, Heather Mewton, Bill Chien, and Damon Lam for being supportive of this project.